Children’s Accident Claims

 As a parent, it is your role to look out for your child and also protect their best interests.
 If they have had an accident that was someone else’s fault it is then up to you to claim compensation.
 This can help them access the medical attention and care they need to recover and then move on with their lives.
-The Compensation Experts will support you by providing the advice and legal contacts you need.
+The Compensation Experts will support you by providing the legal contacts you need.

 What is a Children’s Accident Claim?

 Compensation claims for children follow a similar process to those for adults.
 The only exceptions are that there is a longer timescale in which to claim, and it must also be submitted by someone who has a legal responsibility for the child.
 An example is their parent or guardian.
 The only situation in which this is not the case is when the parent or guardian caused the accident which harmed the minor.
 A possible scenario would be a mother reversing her car out of the driveway without due care and attention, therefore knocking over her child who was standing in the way.
 In this instance, the child’s father or another close relative could claim instead.

 Any compensation received is put into a special fund or trust for the child to access when they turn 18.
 Or managed by trustees to cover the cost of caring for a child with a disability sustained as the result of their injury.
 It is not paid directly to the claimant.

 Types of children’s accident claims can include: